 Working on your thesis

 When the thesis supervisor and the thesis advisor(s) have approved the research proposal for the master’s thesis, the actual execution of the thesis work starts.
-The total number of hours to be spent on the master’s thesis is about 800.
-As a default, the duration of the execution phase should be ca. five months.
-Due to special circumstances, such as student’s personal reasons – e.g. other concurrent studies – or the character of the experimental methods, the execution phase may be extended.
-However, this needs to be agreed upon between the student, supervisor, and advisor(s) preferably already in the kick-off meeting.
+The total number of hours to be spent on the master’s thesis is about 800, which is usually about five months.
+Due to special circumstances, such as student’s personal reasons, other concurrent studies, or the character of the experimental methods, the execution phase may be extended.
+However, this needs to be agreed upon between the student, supervisor, and advisor(s), preferably already in the kick-off meeting.
 Moreover, even if the duration of the master’s thesis project is extended, the student’s total workload shall not exceed 800 hours.
 At the start of the master’s thesis project, students are recommended to focus on the written material so that the earlier research on the topic may best be put to use to support the research.
 The original research proposal may be modified slightly and specified as the study progresses and usually this is recommended.

-Contacts between student and the thesis supervisor are usually frequent at the start and end of the research, while contacts to the thesis advisor(s) should be frequent throughout the thesis project.
+Contact between student and the thesis supervisor is usually frequent at the start and end of the research, while contact to the thesis advisor(s) should be frequent throughout the thesis project.
 The key duty of the thesis supervisor is ensuring that the topic of the thesis is suitable and that the research proposal provides a framework for a successful execution of the thesis.
 The student may, however, always contact the thesis supervisor if questions arise regarding the progress of the work.

 The thesis advisor(s) normally comment the student’s work periodically throughout the thesis project.
 The student and the advisor(s) can agree on commenting the thesis manuscript, or parts of it, whenever convenient.
-The thesis advisor(s) should read the manuscript and comment on it in particular in the light of the goals set by the target organisation, which they represent.
+The thesis advisor(s) should read the manuscript and comment on it in particular in light of the goals set by the target organisation, which they represent.
 Based on the advisor(s) comments and suggestions, the student works on the manuscript.
 Once the quality of the manuscript is at the level the student and advisor(s) feel to be suitable, the supervisor will examine the thesis manuscript thoroughly and give the student feedback on the corrections and changes needed.
-It is a good practice also at this stage to discuss the learning outcomes and the evaluation criteria of the thesis.
+It is also good practice to discuss the learning outcomes and the evaluation criteria of the thesis at this stage.
 The student must reserve enough time for the examination process: the supervisor should have 2–3 weeks for reading, correcting, and commenting the manuscript.

 Because all thesis projects – as well as students, advisors, and supervisors – are different, it is worth noting that the process with the thesis manuscript can be different from the process described above.
 However, it is good practice to agree upon the practicalities and deadlines with the thesis manuscript already when starting the master’s thesis project.